AlexanderBZhang/refusal-vectors-and-cognitive-hacking/README.md

 1.  **Mechanistic Jailbreak via Vector Ablation:** Investigating the extent to which safety refusals are represented as manipulatable linear directions in the residual stream.
 I identify a entanglement problem where naive ablation destroys grammatical coherence, and attempt to solve it using a **Paired Prompt Orthogonalization** technique.
 2.  **System-Level Compromise via Cognitive Hacking:** Validating that Reinforcement Learning from Human Feedback (RLHF) creates a format compliance vulnerability, where JSON syntax constraints override safety objectives.
-3.  **Hyper-Compliance Failure Mode (Llama-3 & Qwen):** Extending the ablation technique to Llama-3-8B-Instruct, revealing a new failure mode where removing the refusal vector causes manic positivity, leading to 0% refusal according to Gemini 3 but severe coherence degradation (e.g. The Joy of Falling).
+3.  **Hyper-Compliance Failure Mode (Llama-3 & Qwen):** Extending the ablation technique to Llama-3-8B-Instruct, revealing a new failure mode where removing the refusal vector causes manic positivity, leading to 0% refusal according to Gemini 3 but severe coherence degradation.

 -----